The Parker Brothers Ranch of DeSoto County

 One of four main pastures of 18,000 acres each in 1963.
 Visible are the cattle, windmill, and water troughs.

 The Parker Brothers and Brownings helped found the Arcadia Rodeo in 1928.
 Buddy Browning was a prominent rodeo competitor on the local circuit.
-And the Parker Brothers married three Browning sisters, who lived on the ranch their virtually entire lives.
+The Parker Brothers married three Browning sisters, who lived on the ranch their virtually entire lives.

 Zeb Parker, president of Parker Brothers, Incorporated

-Zeb was the main businessman and president once the ranch was incorporated in the teens.
+Once the ranch was incorporated in the teens, Zeb was the main businessman and president.
 He died in 1934.
 After the last of the brothers died, the ranch was sold in 1963 to oil magnate Calvin Houghland of Nashville, TN.

 Isabel Browning Parker in 1963 at the ranch house with the 200 acres she held on to after the sale.